 This post is sponsored by Stirrings.
-As always, all opinions and recipe are my own.
-Thanks for supporting the brands that support The Speckled Palate!
+As always, all opinions, thoughts and recipes are my own.

 Brighten up happy hour with a homemade Strawberry Margarita!
-These margaritas, made simple using three simple ingredients.
-Perfect for happy hour, mom’s night in, Cinco de Mayo and more!
+These margaritas, made simple using three simple ingredients, are perfect for happy hour, mom’s night in, Cinco de Mayo and more!
 Makes 1 margarita.

 Have you ever heard of a Mama Happy Hour?

 It’s when mamas—and non-mamas, too—gather around the happiest hour of the day (which is also the most insane hour of the day when you’re a stay-at-home parent) to share a drink, reconnect and let their kids run wild.
 (Within reason.)